Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 14. How do I prepare my 8-year-old for braces?

-Explain the purpose of braces positively, encourage good hygiene, and choose soft foods during the adjustment period.
+Explain the benefits of braces, promote good hygiene, and select soft foods during the adjustment.

 Let them choose band colors